Book a Speaker

 Talk to us: 416-272-9932

-Rowan’s work has been featured by several national and international media outlets, including CBC, BBC, The Independent UK, The Globe and Mail, Chatelaine, and O Magazine.
+Rowan’s work has been featured by several national and international media outlets, including CBC, BBC, The Independent UK, The Globe and Mail, O Magazine, and Chatelaine.

-Rowan was humbled to be inducted into the 2021 Order of Ottawa for his advocacy of transgender, gender-creative, and non-binary youth along with his work helping others with mental health issues.
-He is a 2019 Chatelaine Woman of the Year and 2020 Top 25 Women of Influence.
+Rowan was honoured to be inducted into the 2021 Order of Ottawa for his advocacy of transgender, gender-creative, and non-binary youth along with his work raising awareness on mental health issues.
+Prior to transition, he was a 2019 Chatelaine Woman of the Year and 2020 Top 25 Women of Influence.

 Read More